-Cyberpunk: While there is a noticeable absence of cybertech in Anno 2070 (besides AIs), Global Trust definitely has this kind of aesthetic.
+Cyberpunk: While cybertech is downplayed in Anno 2070 (besides AIs), Global Trust definitely has this kind of aesthetic.

 Damage Is Fire: Played straight with ships, but not so much with buildings - where fire from riots, invasion, or disasters damages buildings.

 DRM: Anno 2070 has multiple layers of DRM, as expected from an Ubisoft release.
 It allows three activations per copy, and the game as launched required a new activation whenever the PC's graphics card was swapped out.
 This was (by Word of God from Ubisoft) an intended feature, but the graphics card issue has since been patched out due to massive Internet Backdraft.
 Furthermore, an online connection is required to start up the game and to access certain special features related to the ark structure.

 Dual-World Gameplay: In Anno 2070 you can build submarines which allow you to explore and colonize the deep sea.

 Naval combat consists almost entirely of two ships pulling up beside each other and trading shots until one has sunk.